MarkWme/aks-blue-green-tf/README.md

 Update the `upgrade-manager.json` file by setting the `action` to `delete`.
 Then run the `upgrade-manager.sh` script again.
 You should now see that the old nodepool gets deleted.
 You will also see that the `nodepool-state` label applied to the nodes in the new nodepool get updated from `target` to `live`.

-### Upgrade the system nodepool.
+### Upgrade the system nodepool

-Update the `upgrade-manager.json' file and set the `action` to `system-upgrade`.
+Update the `upgrade-manager.json` file and set the `action` to `system-upgrade`.
 Run the `upgrade-manager.sh` script and it should perform an update of the system nodepool.
 Again, using a tool like `k9s` will show the AKS upgrade process in progress as it cycles through each of the nodes in the system nodepool.